-The entire Wadden Sea was recently added to the UNESCO World Heritage List.
+The entire Wadden Sea, from Den Helder to Esbjerg, has been designated as a UNESCO World Heritage site.
 It ranks among the world’s most important wetlands and has unique natural values.
 The area is also of major importance in terms of flood risk management.
-The outer deltas, the Wadden islands, the flats and the foreshores (salt marshes) together protect the northern coast of the Netherlands.
+The outer deltas, the Wadden islands, the flats and the salt marshes together protect the northern coast of the Netherlands.

 The point of departure in the flood protection preferential strategy for the Wadden Region is that the important values of the Wadden Region are maintained by opting for measures that are as ecological as possible.
 The focus in the years ahead will be on fleshing out the strategy.
 The region will explore opportunities for an integrated approach to the measures.
 The Delta Decisions and the Decision on Sand constitute the framework in this regard.

 The long intertidal zone in the shallow Wadden Sea (mudflats, salt marshes, and channels) constitutes a buffer against the high waves of the North Sea.
 Without this buffer, the flood defences along the mainland and island shores would have to be stronger and higher.
 Currently, the intertidal zone of the Wadden Sea already requires additional sand because of the rising sea level.
 If the rise in sea level accelerates, the intertidal zone may no longer be able to keep pace and the buffering effect will be reduced.

 In addition, the some one-hundred-kilometre long stretch of flood defences along the mainland and island shores of the Wadden Sea does not provide the desired level of protection.
 Moreover, some sections of the flood defences need to provide a higher level of protection due to the key role that the northern part of Groningen plays in gas extraction and (inter)national gas transport.
 A final important issue is rendering the dykes in Groningen earthquake-proof.

 A preferential strategy has been drawn up for the Wadden Region, comprising three elaborations.